YunoHost-Apps/sshwifty_ynh/doc/DESCRIPTION.md

-Sshwifty is a SSH and Telnet client made for the Web, allow you to access SSH and Telnet services right from your web browser.
+SSHwifty is a SSH and Telnet client made for the Web, allow you to access SSH and Telnet services right from your web browser.